0xLucca/polkavm-hardhat-examples/storage-hardhat/README.md

 To configure the compiler binary, replace `INSERT_PATH_TO_RESOLC_COMPILER` with the correct path to the compiler binary.
 You'll need to install the latest release for your specific system from the [`revive` repository](https://github.com/paritytech/revive) and then install [`solc-select`](https://github.com/crytic/solc-select) to choose the specific version of the solidity compiler.

 To set up the `INSERT_PATH_TO_SUBSTRATE_NODE` and `INSERT_PATH_TO_ETH_RPC_ADAPTER` variables and run a local node for development and testing, follow the instructions on the [Deploying with a Local Node](https://papermoonio.github.io/polkadot-mkdocs/develop/smart-contracts/dev-environments/hardhat/#deploying-with-a-local-node) page.

-## Contract Overview

-The Storage contract in this project implements a simple value storage mechanism:
-- Store a value on the blockchain
-- Retrieve the stored value
-- Update the stored value

 ## Development Workflow